Knife throwing: Sport

 In the US and in many European countries, there are communities of people pursuing knife throwing as a sport, similar to archery.
 For example, in Europe more than 30 knife throwing clubs exist.
+The clubs are usually set up in a not-for-profit form and are run by sports enthusiasts.

-The competition itself consists, in the most common form, of a series of straight throws aimed at a set of standard wooden targets or in some cases foam.
+The outdoor competition itself consists, in the most common form, of a series of straight throws aimed at a set of standard wooden targets or in some cases foam.
 Similar to an archery target, competition knife throwing targets have a bullseye surrounded by one or more rings.
 A sticking knife scores points.
 The thrower must be standing at least a set distance away from the target, with higher distances for more challenging events.
 IKTHOF keeps a ranking of its members based on their performance during these sponsored competitions.
 EuroThrowers maintains a register of the world records, and for each championship publishes the full scores together with the meetings' reports.

+Urban Knife Throwing

+Taking place indoors, with dedicated facilities providing throwing lanes for rent.
+Similar to bowling, the focus is on having a fun time with friends.

+Spreading from Canada to the US, the venues usually operate within a commercial franchise system such as the World Knife Throwing League (WKTL).
+Knife throwing venues regularly also offer urban axe throwing activities.
+The rulesets differ from the outdoor events of the sports throwing clubs, for accessibility and safety reasons.